NickelMedia/Imposium-JS-SDK/README.md

 4. **onSuccess(data)** - success callback function **(required)**
 5. **onError(err)** - error callback function **(optional)**

-_Note_: The content of inventory depends on the story you're attempting to reference, callback_url is also optional and can be an empty string unless you require that the experience metadata be sent to a custom callback url.
+_Note_: The content of inventory is structured by the inputs defined by the experience requirements.
+The callback_url property is also optional and can be an empty string unless you require that metadata be sent to a custom callback url.

 ```javascript
 var accessToken = 'access_token',